 Throughout this short paper I am attempting to prove that this is a wrong conclusion.
-My tests have been run with the currently latest version of VMWare Workstation and Server.
-Since the core is the same there was no problem in running VMWare Workstation on one and VMWare Server on the other host machine.
-Also see section 2.4 and .
+My tests have been run with the currently3 latest version of VMWare Workstation.

 Although Joanna Rutkowska got the most attention, others have previously used the descriptor tables such as GDT and IDT to detect the presence of a virtual machine monitor (VMM) and elaborated on the topic.